Diaries of John Kevin Lloyd - Part 2

 take buckets out in boat to get

-at clear water.
+at clean water.
 No ships in sight.

 Rex Yalur spent day in bed.